minkeymouse/nowcasting-kr/STATUS.md

 ## Known Issues

 **Critical Issues Identified**:
-- ⚠️ **KOIPALL.G DFM repetitive predictions**: Only 2 unique predictions across all months (-12.904 and 13.468)
+- ⚠️ **KOIPALL.G DFM repetitive predictions**: 11 unique values, but clustered around -15.54 and 16.10 (only 5 distinct values when rounded to 3 decimals)
-  - **VERIFIED**: Still present in `outputs/backtest/KOIPALL.G_dfm_backtest.json` (verified via Python script)
+  - **VERIFIED**: Still present in `outputs/backtest/KOIPALL.G_dfm_backtest.json` (verified via Python script: 11 unique values, clustered)
-  - **CODE FIX APPLIED**: Soft clipping logic improved, but NOT VERIFIED by re-running experiments
+  - **CODE FIX APPLIED**: Soft clipping logic improved in `src/infer.py` lines 1367-1436, but NOT VERIFIED by re-running experiments
-  - **STATUS**: Issue persists in existing results.
-Code fix may resolve it, but needs verification.
+  - **STATUS**: Issue persists in existing results (generated with old code).
+Code fix may resolve it, but needs verification by re-running backtest.
-  - See ISSUES.md Issue 7 for details
+  - See ISSUES.md Issue 2 for details

 **Non-Critical Issues**:
 - ⚠️ **KOIPALL.G DFM numerical instability**: Very high sMSE (104.8 for 4weeks, 100.4 for 1weeks)